 19. Do you agree with retaining the AI exemption and the definition of "accredited investor" in their current form?
+I do not have an objection but I have no relevant experience to base a more definite response on.

 (b) Adjust income and asset thresholds in the definition of accredited investor